realworlddatascience/realworlddatascience.github.io/README.md

 [^2]: The [What is data science?](https://realworlddatascience.net/ideas/posts/2024/02/19/what-is-data-science.html) article includes an example of how to do this.
 See lines 424-512 of the [submitted version](https://github.com/jauerbach/what-is-data-science/blob/main/RWDS_post_template-main/report.qmd) and lines 67-72 of the [published version](https://github.com/realworlddatascience/realworlddatascience.github.io/blob/main/ideas/posts/2024/02/19/what-is-data-science.qmd).

 ## Add an article
 Congratulations!
 Your article has been accepted.
 Now we need to get it ready for publication.
-The [Instructions for RWDS team members](#instructions-for-rwds-team-members) section walks through the steps the RWDS editor follows when getting ready to publish a new article.
+This section walks through the steps the RWDS editor follows when getting ready to publish a new article.
 But the great thing about building RWDS on GitHub is, you don't need to wait for the editor to do this work.
 If your article has been accepted and you are comfortable working with Quarto and GitHub, you could complete this process yourself.
-See the section, [Instructions for external contributors](#instructions-for-external-contributors) for more details.

-### Instructions for RWDS team members
+External contributors can't work directly with the RWDS repo, though, so you'll first need to ["fork" the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), which will create a copy of the repo in your own GitHub account.

-##### 1. Create a new branch
+### 1. Create a new branch
-This can be done either through the RWDS repository page on GitHub.com or the GitHub Desktop app.
+This can be done either through the repository page on GitHub.com or the GitHub Desktop app.
 The new branch should be created from the `main` branch and should be named for the article being created.
 We'll use the branch name `new-case-study` and the article name `report.qmd` as examples throughout this section.

-##### 2. Switch to new branch on your local machine
+### 2. Switch to new branch on your local machine
 First, make sure your local copy of the RWDS repo is up to date with the remote version.
 Then, using either GitHub Desktop or your code editor, switch to the `new-case-study` branch.

-##### 3. Create folders for new article
+### 3. Create folders for new article
 Throughout RWDS, we use the following folder structure for articles: `[section name]/posts/[year]/[month]/[day]/[file name].qmd`.
 Year, month, and day are set according to the intended publication date of the article.
 So, if you intend to publish `report.qmd` in the Case Studies section on April 1, 2024, you'll want to create the following folder location: `case-studies/posts/2024/04/01`.
 You'll also want to create an `images` subfolder within the `01` folder.

 ![Example of RWDS folder structure for published articles](images/folder-example.PNG)

-##### 4. Add article files to folders
+### 4. Add article files to folders
 Place `report.qmd` in the `case-studies/posts/2024/04/01` folder.
 Put illustrations, photos, figures, etc., in the `case-studies/posts/2024/04/01/images` folder.

-##### 5. Review and update the article YAML
+### 5. Review and update the article YAML
 If `report.qmd` has been prepared using the [RWDS_post_template repository](https://github.com/finnoh/RWDS_post_template), the first 30-plus lines of code will be a YAML block, structured something like this:

 ```yaml